JarDeVSon/ChallengeCypress/README.md

 ✅ Improved collaboration: Test automation promotes team collaboration, eliminating time-consuming manual testing and allowing for more efficient work.

-In short, a Cypress test pipeline is essential for ensuring software quality, with early detection of issues, continuous quality assurance, efficiency, quick feedback, and improved collaboration between teams.
+In short, a Cypress test is essential for ensuring software quality, with early detection of issues, continuous quality assurance, efficiency, quick feedback, and improved collaboration between teams.
 Integrating Cypress into a test pipeline provides reliable results and helps build robust, high-quality software.
-Give Cypress a try and enjoy the benefits of a well-structured testing pipeline! #software #quality #work #development #pipeline #github #QA #cypress

 ## Pré Requisites: